TobiasLe/hlbpy/README.md

 We link two cubes to this collection.
 We change the location of one cube.
 We parent one cube to the other.
-Finally, we add keframes to animate the cubes.
+Finally, we add keyframes to animate the cubes.

 Once executed, this code opens blender, and this is what you would see: